 Background on the Breach

-On September 7, 2017, Equifax disclosed that it had experienced a data breach that exposed the sensitive, personally identifying information (“PII”) for an estimated 143 million Americans.
-The PII disclosed and now at-risk includes names, birth dates, Social Security numbers – information most often used for identify theft.
-In addition, phone numbers, credit card numbers and driver’s license numbers were also exposed.
+On September 7, 2017, Equifax disclosed that it had experienced a data breach that exposed the sensitive, personally identifying information (“PII”) for an estimated 143 million Americans, which the Company revised upward by several million in May 2018.
+The PII disclosed includes names, birth dates, Social Security numbers, tax ID numbers, addresses – information most often used for identity theft.
+In addition, email addresses, phone numbers, credit card numbers and driver’s license numbers were also exposed.

 Equifax knew about the breach as early as July 29, 2017, but did not disclose it to the public, allowing the hackers nearly two months to gather the PII in the possession and control of Equifax.
 There are indications that the hackers began accessing the data as early as May 2017 – two months before Equifax even became aware.
 In addition, there appears to be knowledge on the part of Equifax that there were vulnerabilities in the web applications and software packages being utilized, yet no protections were put in place.

 The Federal Trade Commission’s website is a useful resource for information on the immediate steps to take if you have or may have been exposed in a data breach: www.identitytheft.gov.

 We are unable to respond to any questions with respect to the status of the personal identifying information (PII) for any specific individual possessed or maintained by Equifax and whether that PII was subject to this 2017 breach.
 PII can be names, addresses, Social Security numbers and other forms of unique identifiers or data.

 Please be advised that we are unable to accept the opportunity to represent individual persons for the purpose of bringing individual cases, and we cannot provide any legal advice with respect to any potential individual claims.